2nil-web/webapp/webapp_tutorial.md

 You can achieve that in multiple ways:

-1. By dropping the webapp binary binary in the folder and just clicking it.
+1. By dropping the webapp binary in the folder and just clicking it.
 2. Or by running at command line the webapp binary and providing it with the path of the folder as its only parameter, something like "/path/to/webapp path/to/first_app"
 3. Or even by embedding the path webapp binary and your app’s folder in a desktop shortcut icon, but the creation of desktop shortcut is not the goal of this tutorial and it may vary depending on the Operating System you’re using.